mizztgc/konaste-linux/README.md

 The following games are supported via Konaste Linux:

 * **beatmania IIDX INFINITAS** (`iidx`)
-  * Songs from ROOTAGE - EPOLIS, including some CANNON BALLERS and Rootage songs use a new audio container that cause audio issues under Wine.
+  * Songs from ROOTAGE - EPOLIS, including some CANNON BALLERS and Rootage songs use a new WMA-based audio container that cause audio issues under Wine.
+    * A fix for this problem is to use a [custom build of Proton-GE that includes a patch for the WMA containers](https://github.com/atty303/proton-ge-custom).
+It may not be perfect, but it at least makes the newer songs playable.
-  * Users on Wayland will need to **manually adjust their refresh rate** to 60Hz (or 120Hz if supported by the display), otherwise the game will throw out a **5-1501-0003** error.
+  * Users on Wayland will need to **manually adjust their refresh rate** to 60Hz (or 120Hz if supported by the display), otherwise the game will either throw out a **5-1501-0003** error, or will be locked to 60 FPS (with added latency).
   * Some songs that use overlays instead of regular movies may crash the game.
 * **SOUND VOLTEX EXCEED GEAR コナステ** (`sdvx`)
-  * Using DirectSound for audio will cause major distortion.
+  * Using DirectSound for audio will cause **major distortion**.
 Stick to WASAPI (Shared Mode).
   * **DO NOT ENABLE** low latency mode, as the game will throw an error.
 * **DanceDanceRevolution GRAND PRIX** (`ddr`)
   * **NOT TESTED!**